Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature

 As the temperature increases, phonons modulate the electronic orbitals of the NV center, thereby reducing the effective spin–spin interaction and shifting the resonance frequency.

-Fig.\,\ref{fig:Figure124}\,b) shows the temperature dependence of the ODMR contrast $C$ of the bulk diamond chip, extracted from the spectra measured under nominal zero magnetic field in the VTI.
+Fig.\,\ref{fig:Figure124}\,b) shows the temperature dependence of the ODMR contrast of the bulk diamond chip, extracted from the spectra measured under nominal zero magnetic field in the VTI.
 The contrast decreases steadily with decreasing temperature, reaches a minimum around 30\,K, and then exhibits a slight increase at lower temperatures.
 This characteristic trend reflects the temperature dependence of NV spin-polarization efficiency and excited-state dynamics.
 At intermediate temperatures, thermally activated orbital and spin-mixing processes reduce the photoluminescence difference between the $m_s=0$ and $m_s=\pm1$ states, while at very low temperatures the suppression of phonon-mediated mixing leads to a partial recovery of contrast.
 A qualitatively similar behavior has been observed and analyzed in detail by Ernst \textit{et al.} in \citep{Ernst2023_TempContrast}.
-These results reproduce the known temperature dependencies of NV centers over most of the investigated temperature range and demonstrate stable ODMR operation under cryogenic conditions, while small deviations at the lowest temperatures may arise from local heating effects that may be tracked, in principle, using an additional temperature sensor.
+These results reproduce the expected temperature-dependent behavior of NV centers over most of the investigated temperature range and demonstrate stable ODMR operation under cryogenic conditions, while small deviations at the lowest temperatures may arise from local heating effects that may be tracked, in principle, using an additional temperature sensor.